Calculated at checkout

 A playful, yet functional object, we hope that the new owner will enjoy its purpose and provenance.

-You may cancel your order without giving any reason, within 14 days from the day the object has been delivered to you.
-Any reclaimable import duties will however remain your responsibility.
+You can cancel your order without giving any reason, within 14 days from the day the strap has been delivered to you.